Summit on Poverty Request for Proposals

 The Promise of Community Action

 CR-Social Development Commission is an Equal Opportunity Employer and Service Provider and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief.
 Auxiliary aids and services are available upon request to individuals with disabilities.
-If you need this information interpreted to a language you understand or in a different format, please contact La Toya Jones, Equal Opportunity Officer, at 414-906-2823 or email@example.com..
+If you need this information interpreted to a language you understand or in a different format, please contact Jennifer Harris, Equal Opportunity Officer, at 414-906-2784 or firstname.lastname@example.org.
 Callers who are deaf or hearing or speech-impaired may reach us at Wisconsin Relay Number 711.

 1730 West North Avenue